epigen/enrichment_analysis/README.md

-# Gene Set & Genomic Region Set Enrichment Analysis & Visualization Snakemake Workflow for Genomes hg38 & mm10.
+# Gene Set & Genomic Region Set Enrichment Analysis & Visualization Snakemake Workflow for Human and Mouse Genomes.

-Given **human (hg38) or mouse (mm10)** based gene sets and/or genomic region sets (i.e., region sets) of interest and respective background gene/region sets, the enrichment within the configured databases is determined using LOLA, GREAT, GSEApy and results saved as CSV files.
+Given **human (hg19 or hg38) or mouse (mm9 or mm10)** based gene sets and/or genomic region sets (i.e., region sets) of interest and respective background gene/region sets, the enrichment within the configured databases is determined using LOLA, GREAT, GSEApy and results saved as CSV files.
 Additionally, the most significant results are plotted for each gene/region set and database queried.
 Finally, the results within the same "group" are aggregated per database in summary CSV files and visualized using hierarchically clustered heatmaps and bubble plots.
 For collaboration, communication and documentation of results and workflow information a detailed self-contained HTML report can be generated.

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**